 Kawartha Potters Guild draws potters from Peterborough, Lindsay and the surrounding area of the beautiful Kawarthas.

-Our meetings are every second Monday of the month at 7:00 pm. (exceptions are Thanksgiving, with a different Monday, and no meetings for July, August or December) During Covid, all meetings are held via Zoom.
+Our meetings are every second Sunday of the month at 2:00 pm.
+No meetings for July, August or December.
+During Covid, all meetings are held via Zoom.

 May 10, 2021

 KPG welcomes the multi-talented Monika Schaefer back for our May Zoom meeting.
 She has done 4 workshops for us in the past and always an interesting learning experience.
 For this meeting, she will demonstrate how to make and construct a garden totem, with some examples of the results.
 Monika has a background in print and graphic design.
 She retired from running her own design company after 12 years and decided she wanted to make art.
 After taking pottery classes, she now makes whimsical and colourful items for the garden.
 To further her interest in art, she took a felting class to expand her need to be creative.
 During

 2020, Monika did numerous online workshops and the garden totem session was a big hit.
 Check out Monika’s website.

 May 14, 2018

 Korea for the Armchair Traveller

 Six members of the Guild were fortunate to travel to Korea for three weeks this past February to study with many different Master potters.
 It was a very hectic, but inspiring trip and they will be bringing some of their work and have a slide show to help illustrate their experiences.